 You can finish your novel.

-I know because I’m writing my thirteenth at the moment.
+I know because I’m writing my 19th at the moment.
 It’s hard work, but it’s worth it!
 So I wish you all the best with your book.

 What are you waiting for?
 Go write!

 If you want to get started on your novel right now, and get into these topics in more detail, then check out my multimedia course: How to Write a Novel: From First Draft to Finished Manuscript.